You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 [ Check out Top Secrets of Investing ]

 The simplest way to comprehend a stop-loss order is to consider it an essential order instead of your trade position.
-Let's clarify with the aid of a few examples.
+Let's clarify with a few examples.

 • If you purchase a stock expecting it to increase in value, it begins to decline instead.
 As a result, you can foresee this and place a stop loss order at a price where your losses will be under control.